Gredu/archived.kommuuni.mahti.org/content/guide/green-and-recycling.md

 ---
 Kitchen and house warehouse have drop point of different recycling items.
 When drop point is full, you can take them to the vestibule.
 Next one who goes out can take those garbages or recycles with him or her to the final point.

 Bio has its own rule. **You may not put bio to the vestibule and wait someone to take them!** *It will start to stink.
-Also most people don't want to take bio and that is why it has special rule.*
+Most people don't want to take bio and that is why it has special rule.*

 ## Recycling